pmaxted/xamidimura/README.md

 * **fits_file_tests** - A location to store the fits headers that are created.
 Again location can be moved later if necessary.

 * **logfiles** - Where logfiles from the different scripts are stored. (logfiles currently overwritten each time scripts are run.)
 Now contains weather.log as an example of how the weather information will be stored.
+Also a plc.log file, which stores all messages which are generate by the plc communications.

 * **obs_recipes** - Suggestion for where the observing recipes are kept.

+* **plc_scripts** - Contains scripts which will be equivalent to the PHP scripts currently on the Gateway machine.
+These scripts will open/close the roof, get the roof/rain/plc status, swap to/from main/battery power etc. They use the roof_control_functions.py and PLC_interaction_function.py scripts.
+Also one of the first line of each script puts the these scripts in the PATH, so it can import the functions.
+Currently that path will need to set when the scripts are in the right place on the 'observer' machine.

 ## Files